gravitystorm/openstreetmap-carto/CONTRIBUTING.md

 ## Typography

-This style uses the font "Noto" for a world-wide covering of scripts.
+This style uses the font "Noto" for a world-wide coverage of scripts.
 The font size should be ≥ 10 (legibility).

 ### Multi-line labels